mallond/robovacations/README(react-redux).md

 - bindActionCreators (redux)
 - fetchWeather (actions)

+> Glue this containers state to the connect
 > Marry this component to the mapDispatchToProps
 > bind SearchBar with the FetchWeather Action, and the stores.dispatch
 ```